-From searching for a local school or grocery store to a nearby restaurant and local business, search engines have played a major role in the ways people use the Internet today.
+From searching for a grocery store to a nearby restaurant and local business, search engines have played a major role in the ways people use the Internet today.

 No doubt about it, Google Search is the world’s most popular search engine.
-Most of the Internet users use Google search as their primary search engine not only because it delivers meaningful search results but also because it’s everywhere.
+Most internet users use Google search as their primary search engine not only because it delivers meaningful search results but also because it’s everywhere.

 Another aspect of an alternative search engine is the fact that it opens up a world of competition that grows as more search engine providers achieve success.
 Below are some of the best Google Search alternatives you can also use:

-Established in 1995, Ask.com, which was originally known as Ask Jeeves, is a question answering focused web search engine.
+Established in 1995, Ask, which was originally known as Ask Jeeves, is a question answering focused web search engine.

-Ask.com is the number one question-answering service that delivers the best answers from the web and real people – all in one easily accessible place.
-Ask.com supports keyword searching, mathematics, dictionary, and conversion questions.
+Ask is the number one question-answering service that delivers the best answers from the web and real people – all in one easily accessible place.
+It supports keyword searching, mathematics, dictionary, and conversion questions.